rahulGadCoder/NGRX-CRUD/README.md

 # NGRX-CRUD
-this is regarding CRUD Operation with NGRX
+this is regarding CRUD Operation with NGRX..